Skip to main content

 print(f" Output: {output_name}, shape={output_tensor.shape}, dtype={output_tensor.dtype}")

-• Detailed Explanation of kwargs Parameters
+• Detailed Description of kwargs Parameters

 • model_name

-• Type: str (model name string)
+• Type: str model string

 • Example: